launchdarkly/api-client-dotnet/docs/UserSegmentsApi.md

 <a name="postusersegment"></a>
 # **PostUserSegment**
-> void PostUserSegment (string projectKey, string environmentKey, UserSegmentBody userSegmentBody)
+> UserSegment PostUserSegment (string projectKey, string environmentKey, UserSegmentBody userSegmentBody)

 Creates a new user segment.